Information-Theoretic Graph Fusion with Vision-Language-Action Model for Policy Reasoning and Dual Robotic Control: Introduction

+The central motivation of this work, therefore, stems from the critical need to bridge the gap between high-level semantic reasoning and low-level physical understanding~\cite{azzolini2025cosmos}.
+We argue that achieving truly robust and generalizable robotic manipulation requires a unified framework that not only interprets abstract language goals but also grounds them in a structured, information-theoretic representation of the physical scene.
+By explicitly fusing these modalities, we aim to endow robots with the capability to reason about task dynamics and execute complex bimanual interactions with the adaptability seen in human demonstrations.
 To address these challenges, we advocate for a framework as shown in Figure \ref{fig:overview_gf_vla} that explicitly integrates structured physical interaction modeling with multimodal semantic reasoning.
 Such a framework must leverage structured inductive biases to enable robust execution, flexible generalization, and interpretable action planning in dynamic environments.

 In this paper, we propose Graph-Fused VLA (GF-VLA), a unified framework combining structured scene graph representations derived from multimodal human demonstrations with vision-language-action reasoning.
 Our approach constructs temporally structured scene graphs from multimodal demonstration data—including video sequences, and object trajectories by leveraging entropy and mutual information to systematically encode dynamic physical interactions.
 These interaction-aware graphs are then integrated into VLA model, enabling semantically grounded task planning and interpretable action generation.
 Moreover, we incorporate Chain-of-Thought (CoT) and self-verification prompting to facilitate explicit subgoal decomposition and enhance transparency of robotic execution.
 Our method further leverages transfer learning from limited demonstration data, significantly improving generalization to unseen objects and tasks.